ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/start.md

 npx husky add .husky/pre-push "npm run lint"
 ```

 This will ensure our code is properly formatted before each commit.
 It will also ensure that our code does not have any linting errors before we push it out to the `origin` repo.
-It would also be good to run the unit tests in the `pre-push` hook, but we have not gotten that far yet.
+It is also a good idea to run the unit tests in the `pre-push` hook, but we have not gotten that far yet.

 Finally, make sure all of our source is formatted properly.